 So I hope you got that, now let’s look at baking powder.
 When I look at my pack of baking powder it says the following: sodium hydrogen carbonate (this is the baking soda, just a slightly different chemical naming), disodium dihydrogen diphosphate and wheat flour.

 The wheat flour is easy, that is there to keep the powder dry.
 It can absorb moisture and improve the flowability of the powder.
 You will often see some sort of starch in your baking powder.
 It’s there for stability reasons, doesn’t do anything else.

 The other component, disodium dihydrogen diphosphate (chemical formula: Na2H2P2O7) serves as an acid.
 It doesn’t necessarily have to be this specific component, but baking powder will always contain an acid of some sort.
-This acid serves to initiate the reaction of baking soda, in this case that will look like:
+This acid serves to initiate the reaction of baking powder, in this case that will look like:

 NaHCO3 + Na2H2P2O7 –> Na3HP2O7 + H2O + CO2

 Since both the acid and the baking soda are present in a dry form they will not react in the baking powder.
 However, once placed into a liquid and heated, they will react.
 It will depend on the acid whether the reaction will only take place when heated, or also straight after contact with the acid.

 Now you know that the leavening agent baking soda is actually part of baking powder.
 You also know that you need an acid with you baking soda to make it form a gas.
 In recipes you will often see the use of buttermilk, lemon juice or the like.
 When using baking powder you don’t need the acid, it’s already been put into the baking powder.